Nintendo Switch: My review

 Specs

-The Nintendo Switch is powered by an nVidia Tegra Proprocessor and the associated GPU.
-This Prozessor was also used in the Shield gaming tablet by the company itself.
-When navigating through the menus, the console also ran very smoothly and without a single stutter.
-When playing in Zelda, I only noticed very small dropouts every now and then, both on the switch itself and on the TV, which didn't really bother me and that.
-I had the prejudice that the switch with the 1080p resolution, which the console basically uses on TV can output will not cope.
-Luckily I was wrong about that.
+The Nintendo Switch is powered by an nVidia Tegra processor and the associated GPU.
+This processor was also used in the company's own Shield gaming tablet.
+When navigating through the menus, the console ran very smoothly and without a single stutter.
+When playing Zelda, I only noticed very small interruptions now and then on the Switch itself and on the TV, which weren't really annoying.
+I had the prejudice that the Switch wouldn't be able to cope with the 1080p resolution that the console can basically output on the TV.
+Luckily, I was wrong.

 With the console 32GB of internal memory is available for, for example, scores and entire games from the eShop.
 The memory can also be expanded using a microSD card.
 Bluetooth 4.1 was installed for the connection with the controllers and WLAN can be used for game downloads or the like.